temperature and humidity sensor diagram

-A temperature and humidity sensor, also called an RH temp sensor, is a device.
-It changes temperature and humidity levels into electrical signals.
+A temperature and humidity sensor, known as an RH temp sensor, is a device.
+It converts temperature and humidity into electrical signals.
 This makes it easy to measure these environmental factors.

-Most temperature and humidity transmitters measure the air’s temperature and relative humidity.
+Most temperature and humidity transmitters measure the air’s temperature and how much moisture is in it.
 They change these measurements into electrical signals or other types of signals.
-The system sends these signals to instruments or software.
+The system sends these signals to tools or software.
 This helps users meet their environmental monitoring needs.

 How do temperature and humidity sensors function?